FAQs

 I’ve completed my borehole but when I try to put the casing down it hangs up.
 What’s happening?

-There are a couple of possibilities here.
-You could be in a clay formation that is swelling and closing the hole between the time you remove the drill pipe and insert the casing.
-The best thing to do is to pull the casing and ream the hole again to open it up.
-Forcing the casing down can lead to undesirable results; for instance, it can make it impossible to get the gravel pack around the screen.
-There are some mud additives that can mitigate this problem by encapsulating the clay and prevent it from hydrating.
-If you have drilled through a rock layer, it is possible that you have a crooked hole.
+If you’ve drilled through a rock layer, it’s possible that you have a crooked hole.
 You should try to use a reamer/follower above a tricone bit to keep it from wandering.
-In this situation you could try to push the casing, but this could make it difficult to install the pump or drop pipe later on.
+In this situation, you could try to push the casing, but this could make it difficult to install the pump or drop pipe later on.